certtools/intelmq/README.md

 ### Main Components
+Redis is used as:
-* Redis as message queue for pipeline
+* message queue for pipeline
-* Redis as memcache for bots
+* memcache for bots

 ### System Architecture